Rookie to Rider.

 BMW Motorrad UK, a trading name of BMW (UK) Limited is a credit broker.

 †£500 customer contribution required.
 This is an upfront cost which is not part of the finance agreement.
 Rider Training is in Royston, Hertfordshire or Stoke-on-Trent, Staffordshire, and *does not include motorcycle theory test – £23. ^Riding gear may vary from image shown and is supplied when you collect your bike from your local BMW Retailer.
-Monthly rental shown is for a 24 month BMW Personal Contract Hire agreement for a BMW G 310 R, with a contract mileage of 8,000 miles and excess mileage charge of 3.26p per mile.
-Applies for new motorcycles ordered from 1 April and registered by 30 September 2017 (subject to availability) at participating BMW Motorrad Retailers.
+Monthly rental shown is for a 30 month BMW Personal Contract Hire agreement for a BMW G 310 R, with a contract mileage of 10,000 miles and excess mileage charge of 3.26p per mile.
+Applies for new motorcycles ordered between 1 October and 31 December 2017 and registered by 31 March 2018 (subject to availability) at participating BMW Motorrad Retailers.
 Retail customers only.
 At the end of your agreement you must return the motorcycle.
 Excess mileage, motorcycle condition and other charges may be payable.
 Hire available subject to status to UK residents aged 18 or over.
 Guarantees and indemnities may be required.
 Terms and conditions apply.
 Offer may be varied, withdrawn or extended at any time.
 Hire provided by BMW Motorrad Financial Services, Summit ONE, Summit Avenue, Farnborough, Hampshire, GU14 0FB.
 BMW Motorrad UK introduces customers to BMW Motorrad Financial Services only.